Mid-Year Formulary Changes

-When selecting a health insurance plan, many people with chronic conditions make their decision after carefully weighing a complex variety of factors, including plan cost, medication formulary costs, cost sharing, the availability of specialists and the choice of hospitals.
+When selecting a health plan, many people with chronic conditions make their decisions after carefully weighing a complex variety of factors, including plan cost, network adequacy, medication formulary adequacy, cost sharing, the availability of specialists and the choice of hospitals.

-Insurance plans sometimes change the available benefits of a policy and coverage of medications, imposing new utilization management practices, increasing cost sharing obligations and making other changes that can have a negative impact on an insured.
-An insurer unilaterally changing its coverage while requiring an insured to stay in the plan is tantamount to a “bait and switch” technique and is adverse to the interests of people with arthritis.
+Insurance plans sometimes change the available benefits of a policy and coverage of medications during the plan year, imposing new utilization management practices, increasing cost-sharing obligations and making other changes that can have a negative impact on plan members.
+An insurer unilaterally changing its coverage while requiring insured members to stay in the plan is tantamount to a "bait and switch" technique and is adverse to the interests of people with arthritis.

 Arthritis Foundation Position